nathmota/funda-analysis/docs/index.md

 ![pg1](reports/pg1.png)

-They are 53,117 listings over 2026 cities.
+They are 53,929 listings over 2030 cities.

-Zuid-Holland, Noord-Brabant, and Noord-Holland are the provinces with the highest number of property listings for sale, accounting for approximately 50% of the country's total supply.
+Zuid-Holland, Noord-Brabant, and Noord-Holland are the provinces with the **highest number of property listings** for sale, accounting for approximately 50% of the country's total supply.

 ### 2. Properties Overview